-The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of North Dakota Physician Assistant Program sponsored by University of North Dakota.
-Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted Accreditation-Continued status to the University of North Dakota Physician Assistant Program sponsored by the University of North Dakota.
+"Accreditation-Continued" is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

-Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next validation review of the program by the ARC-PA will be March 2016.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the standards.
+The approximate date for the next validation review of the program by the ARC-PA will be September 2026.
 The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.